-The jazz is in mourning
+Jazz is mourning

 22 The cornetist and pianist Bix Beiderbecke died in New York on August 6th at the age of 28.
 This exceptionally gifted self-taught musician was inspired by Louis Armstrong to create a " legato " smooth style with the melancholic accents.
-Outstanding soloist, he was also the first one to break with the "blues" spirit which at the time dominated jazz by incorporating into his musical aesthetics the influence of classic composers like Debussy and Ravel.
+Outstanding soloist, he was also the first one to break with the "blues" spirit which at the time ran through jazz by incorporating into his musical aesthetics the influence of classic composers like Debussy and Ravel.

 He plays from 1927 in the band of Paul Whiteman but his health quickly declines due to his addiction to drink.

-In the midst of Prohibition, the alcohol which he manages to get is mostly bad liquor and its consequences ruinous for the health.
+In the midst of Prohibition, the alcohol that he manages to get is mostly bad liquor and its consequences ruinous for the health.
 After a while hospitalized, he sets up a new band and composes with zeal but his lack of attendance condemns him to a certain wandering.

 The crisis has thrown dabbling musicians outside the orchestras and living meager fees, Bix Beiderbecke can no longer face the debts which accumulate.
 He had only hardly the time to be close to the first steps of swing of which he contributes nevertheless to lay the foundations when he succumbs to a pneumonia.